mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/house-sales-forecasting.md

     LIMIT 10;
     ```

 !!!
+Warning "Pay Attention to the Queries"
-Warning "From now on, we will use the `files.house_sales` file as a table.
-Make sure you replace it with `#!sql example_db.demo_data.house_sales` if you use the `demo` database."
+    From now on, we'll use the `#!sql files.house_sales` table.
+Make sure you replace it with `example_db.demo_data.house_sales` if you connect the data as a database.

 ### Understanding the Data

-We will use the house sales dataset where each row represents one real estate (house or unit).
-It tracks quarterly moving averages of house sales aggregated by type and amount of bedrooms in each listing.
+We use the house sales dataset, where each row is one house or one unit, to predict the `MA` column values.
+It tracks quarterly moving averages of house sales aggregated by real estate type and number of bedrooms in each listing.
 These quarterly moving averages will be predicted in the following sections of this tutorial.

-Below is the sample data stored in the house sales dataset.
+Below is the sample data stored in the `#!sql files.house_sales` table.

 ```sql
 +----------+------+-----+--------+